Mobile-IoT-Security-Lab/GHAST/README.md

 First, you must copy the folder of the software under test inside of the `samples` directory.

-Then you need to copy the GitHub token inside the run.sh file by replacing the tag `<ghtoken>`;
+Then you need to copy the GitHub token inside the run.sh file by replacing the tag `<ghtoken>`.
+We chose to handle tokens this way to allow the use of multiple tokens.

 After that, execute the following command: `run.sh <project_name> <timeout>`